rocky-linux/infrastructure/ansible/README.md

 Each playbook should have comments or a name descriptor that explains what the playbook does or how it is used.
 If not available, README-... files can be used in place, especially in the case of adhoc playbooks that take input.
 Documentation for each playbook/role does not have to be on this wiki.
 Comments or README's should be sufficient.

+### Tags

+Ensure that you use relevant tags where necessary for your tasks.

 ### Roles

 If you are using roles that are not part of this repository in the `roles` directory, you will need to list them in the `requirements.yml`.
 For example, we use the IPA role.